pen-lang/pen/doc/src/README.md

 Pen aims to make large-scale software development efficient where many engineers develop software together for a long time.
 To realize that, it focuses on software **maintainability** and **portability**.

 - Maintainability
-  - Simplicity: The language is small and easy to learn but also full featured.
+  - Simplicity: The language is small and easy to learn yet full featured.
-  - Testability: Unit tests are always fast and reliable.
+  - Testability: Tests are always fast and reliable.
-  - Flexibility: Developers can make code changes easily without introducing bugs.
+  - Flexibility: Developers can change codes easily without introducing bugs.
 - Portability
   - Programs written in Pen can be ported to different platforms including [WebAssembly](https://webassembly.org/).